mnaoumov/obsidian-root-folder-context-menu/README.md

 This is a plugin for [Obsidian](https://obsidian.md/) that enables context menu for vault root folder

-By default, `Obsidian` doesn't show the context menu when you right-click on the vault title on the top of the `Files` pane.
+By default, `Obsidian` doesn't show the context menu when you right-click on the vault title or anywhere in the root follder ("/") area.

-This plugins removes this limitation, so all folder context actions such as `New note` can be invoked.
+This plugins removes this limitation, so all folder context actions such as `New note` can be invoked

 ## Installation